Originally published: February 2022

 - Get outside in all types of weather.
 Each season presents families with unique ways to get active.
-Whether your kids are raking leaves with their grandparents or sledding with friends, it’s likely that they’re moving more, sitting less, and feeling good.
+Whether your teen is hiking with the dog, playing catch with a friend, or shoveling snow for their grandparents, it’s likely that they’re moving more, sitting less, and feeling good.

 Plan for active days